 During the warm months, there’s a good chance you’ll also see a string of volleyball nets set up courtesy of the folks behind Grayton Volleyball.
 Go say hi when you see them and ask about jumping in for a pickup game or two.

 Another group that meets nearby is Gulf Therapy.
 On the first and third Friday of the month, you can meet them at the Western Lake boat launch for an early morning paddle that kicks off at 7 AM.
 Don’t worry about your skill level, it’s open for anyone looking to connect with the community and “embrace the healing qualities of the Gulf.”
 No board?
 No problem.
 You can rent one through their website.
-Or join them afterwards at Black Bear Bread Co. and get to know some awesome 30A locals fresh off the water.
+Or join them afterward at Black Bear Bread Co. and get to know some awesome 30A locals fresh off the water.

 Art lovers, walk down to Grayton Beach’s latest landmark, the Grayt Wall, an enjoy the community’s collective artistic expression!

 For some underwater awesomeness, check out the Underwater Museum of Art, the first of its kind in North America.
-Located in the Gulf of Mexico off the coast of Grayton Beach, Florida, was included in Time Magazine’s list of World’s Greatest Places in the Visit category.
+Located in the Gulf of Mexico off the coast of Grayton Beach, Florida, it was included in Time Magazine’s list of World’s Greatest Places in the Visit category.

 Start your day right at Black Bear Bread Co. with a hot cup of joe, a draft of CBD Kombucha, or your favorite homemade pastry.
 (Pro tip: their biscuits and chocolate chip cookies are to die for.
 Pro tip #2: everything there is to die for…)

 If bottomless is more your brunch style, check out Grayton Seafood on the weekends for the cheapest mimosas in town and a Crab Cake Benedict that might just change your life.
 Ask for their dinner menu while you’re there and head back on a Tuesday night for some live music and date night.
+The Red Bar is quintessential 30A, known for its fun and funky bohemian beach shack feel, crowd-pleasing grub, authentic local vibe, and live entertainment.

 Stroll down to Lululemon or the Shops at Grayton for some shopping in between meals.